10 Largest Companies in New Zealand

 Along with Meridian Energy and Mercury NZ, Contact Energy was founded in 1996 after the break-up of the Electricity Corporation of New Zealand (ECNZ).

-Edison Mission Energy (EME) purchased 40% of Contact Energy, with the remaining 60% being traded publicly (source: Converge).
-Since then, Contact Energy has gone through multiple ownerships and is entirely publicly owned right now.
+Edison Mission Energy (EME) purchased 40% of Contact Energy, with the remaining 60% publicly traded (source: Converge).

 Contact also joined hands with Origin Energy in 2011 to develop a gas storage facility in the Ahuroa reservoir in the Taranaki area.